 However, due to this fraudulent activity, suppliers never receive money, and without omission, they reject to ship the purchased goods.
 This way, retrieving the payment is impossible and taken days for suppliers and buyers to understand what happened—suppliers often complain about the payment fraud issues.

 Many suppliers put bank details directly on the supplier directory pages, like Alibaba.com, and guess what, the scam is super successful!
 Know more about How to Avoid Alibaba Scams 2020.
 Most buyers don’t bother to check whether the account actually belongs to the supplier.
 However, so due to such reasons, overseas buyers fail to common sense while dealing with Asian suppliers.

 7 tips for how to send money to China

-If you are looking for more tips for China’s international payment methods, there are many ways to transfer it.
+If you are looking for more tips for China’s international payment methods, there are many ways to transfer them.
 However, few are quicker, safer, and economical than many others.
 According to World Bank studies, China is one of the biggest hubs of imports and exports, making it among the biggest receiving countries for remittances.
 These seven tips will help you find one of the most economical, fast, and safe options for money transactions to China.

 Check the Chinese currency rules.